**Download Mtn Peaks Therapy Llamas & Alpacas activity book here and then learn about each animal below: MPTLA Activity Book

 -Rojo The Llama-

 Rojo was Mtn Peak’s first purchased llama!
-Originally coming to their farm in 2003 to be a 4-H llama, Rojo was raised to be social and people-friendly from birth.
+Originally coming to their farm in 2003 to be a 4-H llama, Rojo was raised social and people-friendly from birth.
 Mtn Peak’s began sharing Rojo with nursing homes and special-needs groups beginning in 2007 after winning many blue ribbons for his exceptionally social personality.

 Incredibly touchable, and unusually people-friendly, Rojo is recognized has become a celebrity llama for his participation in regular visits to schools, hospitals, and adult-care facilities throughout the Portland, OR, and Vancouver, WA area.